EmmaDawsonDev/tdd-meetup/README.md

     - Clicking the delete button asks the owner to confirm their choice before removing the meetup from the list

 // Persist user data in local storage

+// handleAddAttendee function in MeetupDetail does not currently add the meetup id to the user's attending array.
+This might be needed on the profile page.

+// See note in meetupDetail integration tests line 188 - how to reset store/db to initial state in between each test?